vmchale/madlang/CONTRIBUTING.md

 # Contributing to Madlang

 I emphatically welcome bug reports, issues you may encounter, documentation, and pull requests.
-I also welcome feature requests, though whether we will incorporate them depends on contributors' schedules.
+I also emphatically welcome feature requests, as I do not always have the ability to see what's missing in my own work :)

 ## Getting started